Americans Spent $7 Billion Dollars Last Year on Magazines They Can Get for Free

 This company rewards consumers with magazine subscriptions just for answering a short survey.

 I just did this one myself, and there are about 20 questions to answer.
-It only took me three minutes, and then they let me spend the reward points I earned to buy magazine subscriptions.
+It only took me three minutes, and then they let me spend the $30 in reward points I earned to buy magazine subscriptions.
 How cool is that?

 Here’s the signup link.